Monviech/os-caddy-plugin/README.md

 - Thanks for answering my questions in the OPNsense forum: [mimugmail](https://forum.opnsense.org/index.php?action=profile;u=15464)

 # How to install:
 - ##### DISCLAIMER: Please don't use this in any productive enviroments (yet).
-As of version 1.1.0b, all code is in line with OPNsense integrated functions.
+As of version 1.1.2b, most code is in line with OPNsense integrated functions.
 Some parts were developed with the use of AI assistance (ChatGPT4 and Copilot).
-- ##### BETA VERSION 1.1.0b.
+- ##### BETA VERSION 1.1.2b.
 Tested by myself on DEC740 Hardware and OPNsense 23.7.9-amd64.
 - ```fetch -o /usr/local/etc/pkg/repos/os-caddy-plugin.conf https://os-caddy-plugin.pischem.com/repo-config/os-caddy-plugin.conf```
 - ```pkg update```
 - Afterwards the "os-caddy" plugin can be installed from the GUI.